 Starting from version 16.02, ejabberd is packaged as an Hex.pm application: ejabberd on hex.pm.
 In case of doubt, you can refer to ejabberd official documentation: Embedding ejabberd in an Elixir application It means that you can now build a customized XMPP messaging platform with Elixir on top of ejabberd.
 You do so by leveraging ejabberd […]

 This is the video recording of ProcessOne IoT Studio session #1.
 At the core of the discussion is an introduction to Internet of Things protocols.
 Here are the topics / questions that we covered during that session: What are the main classes of protocols for the Internet of Things ?
 What are the strengths of […]

 MIX stands for Mediated Information eXchange and is defined in draft of XEP-0369.

-Our now popular XMPP online video Q&A session is back for a third session on December 16th.
+Our now popular XMPP online video Q&A session is back for a third session on March 29th.
 The goal of the XMPP Academy is to help developers get the big picture and get XMPP architecture and design tips from 15-years-experience XMPP experts.